OpenBfS/UncertRadio/docs/first_steps/open_project.rst

 **User guidance is presented in the last field of the status bar at the bottom of the UncertRadio window.**

-   • File - Load Project |document-open.png| : Load an existing project
-   file (extensions txp or csv) of a measurement problem into the program, whereby all calculations are done and, finally, the TAB "Results" becomes visible.
+   • File - Load Project |document-open|: Load an existing project file (extensions txp or csv) of a measurement problem into the program, whereby all calculations are done and, finally, the TAB "Results" becomes visible.